oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 # Set up

-We are going to use old reliable Ollama, first things first is to install it in our system (consider using vLLM also).
+We're going to use the reliable Ollama.
+First, we need to install it in our system.
+Consider using vLLM as well.

 For Linux run on terminal: